HRagunathan-03/bunny-haven/README.md

 7. [Imagecolorpicker](https://imagecolorpicker.com/) for picking colours for the website.
 8. [WebAim](https://webaim.org/resources/contrastchecker/) for checking the web accesibility of the chosen colours.
 9. [Font Awesome](https://fontawesome.com/) for the icons.
+10. Code2020 on YouTube for instructions on how to add screenshots/images to the readme file.

 ## Project Deployment